ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 The CBOW model is the one we chose to run on the SCOTUS corpus for performance reasons.
 Which architecture of the many provides the best results is still an open question {SOURCE}.

+I have presented the CBOW model as using the words on either side of a given word, $w_o$, to predict $w_o$ and thereby generate embeddings.
+However, most times

 {HELP} {EXTEND THIS SECTION A BIT?}

 ## 1.4&nbsp;&nbsp;&nbsp;&nbsp;Training the Model: Stochastic Gradient Descent